tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 ## Experiments on your own

-1. TBD
+1. On your smartphone, set slow motion video recording and observe the seven-segment display behavior:)

+2. Display 4-bit input values with green and red LEDs on the CPLD expansion board.

+3. Display digit position value with LEDs on the Coolrunner board.

+4. Extend the duration of one symbol on the 7-segment display (ie. generic `g_NPERIOD` in `driver_7seg.vhd` file) and experimentally determine the maximum value at which switching by the human eye is not yet observable.

-2. Complete your `README.md` file with notes and screenshots from simulation and implementation.
+5. Complete your `README.md` file with notes and screenshots from simulation and implementation.